indianajson/can-i-take-over-dns/README.md

 ## Contributions

-We welcome contributions!
+We need more DNS providers added to the database with information about their services.

-We need new DNS providers added with information of their vulnerability status.
-You can submit new services [here](https://github.com/indianajson/can-i-take-over-dns/issues/new?assignees=&labels=&template=add--or-update--dns-provider.md&title=%5BService+Name%5D+-+%5BStatus%5D)!
-We have a list of DNS providers that need to be investigated [here](https://github.com/indianajson/can-i-take-over-dns/issues/13).
+If you want to help out, please check out the getting started guide [here](https://github.com/indianajson/can-i-take-over-dns/issues/11).

 ## Press